d-kicinski/cpp-snippets/README.md

 ## About
-  Repository is mainly based on snippets/recipes presented in "C++17 STL Cookbook" by Jacek Galowicz.
+  Repository is created just to refresh my knowledge of Modern C++.
+It is mainly based on snippets/recipes presented in "C++17
+  STL Cookbook" by Jacek Galowicz.
 I've just put them into one library and added some tests but i hope we'll go furher than that.
 Btw definitely check links in Resoures section.

 ## Content
-   NOTE: Repo is under heavy development expect more examples in near future.
+   NOTE: Repo is not under heavy development but expect more examples in near future.
    1. Simple reverse polish notation calculator

 ## Resources